Tehreem-Iqbal/tehreemiqbal.github.io/_posts/2025-12-03-Setting Up environment for debugging sliver c2.md

 ## **Overview**

-This post walks through setting up a complete debugging workflow for the Sliver C2 framework.
-It covers server-side debugging on Linux and implant debugging on a Windows target, all using VS Code with Go and Delve.
+This post walks through how to set up a debugging environment for Sliver C2 framework.
+It will cover server-side debugging on Linux and implant debugging on a Windows target, using VS Code with Go and Delve.
-The steps are based on the [HN Security guide](https://hnsecurity.it/blog/customizing-sliver-part-1/), combined with my own experimentation and notes while building a reliable Sliver debugging environment.

-We will set up:
+While building this setup, I followed the debugging walkthrough by [HN Security guide](https://hnsecurity.it/blog/customizing-sliver-part-1/) on customizing and debugging Sliver.

+We’ll cover:

 - **Linux machine (ubuntu)** for debugging Sliver server and client
 - **Windows machine** for debugging the Sliver implant

 ## **Server-Side Debugging Environment**
 #### **Install Go**
 ```bash
 sudo apt update
 sudo apt install golang
 ```

 Verify that Go is installed correctly with the `go version` command.
-You’ll install Visual Studio Code and the Go extension.
-When VSCode asks to install additional Go tools (IntelliSense, linters, and Delve), allow it.
+Also install the go extension on vscode.

-### **Install Protobuf Toolchain**
+#### **Install Protobuf Toolchain**
 To modify `.proto` files and generate `.pb.go` files, install:
 - `protoc` v3.19.4 or later
 - `protoc-gen-go` v1.27.1